+'''

-- label (str) A description of this set of TOC pages, like "By publication year" - pages (list) The set of TocPage objects that makes up this page set. - predicate (rdflib.term.URIRef) The RDFLib predicate (if any) that this pageset is keyed on.
+param label A description of this set of TOC pages, like "By publication year"

+type label str

+param pages The set of TocPage objects that makes up this page set.

+type pages list

+param predicate The RDFLib predicate (if any) that this pageset is keyed on.

+'''

-18.1.9 The Feed class
+16.1.8 The NewsCriteria class

-class ferenda.Feed(slug, title, binding, value)
+class ferenda.
+NewsCriteria (basefile, feedtitle, selector=None, key=None)